EzekielLewis/se_project_aroundtheus/README.md

 **Images**

 The way you'll do this at work is by exporting images directly from Figma — we recommend doing that to practice more.
 Don't forget to optimize them [here](https://tinypng.com/), so your project loads faster.

+# Project 4: Around The U.S. se_project_aroundtheus

+### This project is designed to be more interactive with the webpage.
+For example we are now able to edit the modal so that a user can input a name and description as well.
+We are now able to connect with javascript such as with the card elements not being hard coded in the html code.